inspur-iop/salt-formula-neutron/README.rst

 Neutron VXLAN tenant networks with Network Nodes with DVR
 ---------------------------------------------------------

 With DVR for East-West and North-South, DVR everywhere, Network node for SNAT.

 This section describes a network solution that utilises VxLAN overlay networks with DVR with North-South and East-West.
 Network Node is used only for SNAT.

-Neutron Server
+Neutron Server:

 .. code-block:: yaml